Home

 In second grade, I started learning how to play violin.
 The school had a program for kids that wanted to learn a musical instrument, and for some reason I had always been drawn to stringed instruments.
 We had some old violins in the family, so this was an easy choice.

-I took lessons for about two years, but after trying everything to get out of practicing (I even had a possessed violin that jumped out of my hands!), my parents made me quit.
+I took lessons for about two years, but after trying everything to get out of practicing (I even had a possessed violin that jumped out of my hands and smashed on the floor!), my parents made me quit.
 And I had to tell the teacher!
 I'm still surprised to this day that they ever got me that first guitar!

 One good thing that came out of the violin experience is that I found I could play by ear - once I heard the song, I could figure it out on the violin without sheet music.
 This proved to be good talent to have when trying to learn rock guitar.